 Wood Moisture Applications

-With the help of industry partners and 40 years of knowledge, MoistTech offers the most advanced wood moisture sensors for the non-contact measurement of moisture in forest products such as fiber, sawdust, hog fuel, wood flakes, and wood particles.
+With numerous years of knowledge and experience in the wood and forest processing industry, MoistTech maintains an innovative wood moisture sensor that out performs all competition.
+The sensors are utilized for non-contact measurements of moisture in forest products such as fiber, sawdust, hog fuel, wood flakes, and wood particles.

-With thousands of installations worldwide in a wide variety of forest products, MoistTech offers both online for the continuous readings of NIR moisture measurement and laboratory NIR moisture sensors for spot tests near lines or in your quality control labs.
+MoistTech boasts thousands of installations worldwide, including a variety of forest products, offering both online and laboratory NIR moisture sensors for spot tests in your lines or quality control labs.

 The MoistTech IR-3000 moisture sensor has been used extensively within the wood products industry and is ideal for process control of dryers, blenders and incoming raw material providing real-time moisture measurement.
 Installation is quick and simple and only needs the wood moisture sensor to be mounted a few inches above the product.
 MoistTech’s product database allows us to pre-calibrate the wood moisture sensor.
 With known product moisture samples each instrument can be calibrated within a few minutes prior to shipment.
 Field installation then becomes even simpler.